 After acting holy, shoppers tend to get naughty.
 For example, when people put a healthy food item into their grocery shopping cart, they become much more likely to select a fun food item next.

 Consumer psychologists call the phenomenon “licensing.”
-Being good gives us license to marry the bad.
+Being good gives us license to pair it with the bad.
 Researchers at Harvard University and Duke University saw another example of licensing as a byproduct of a study on the purchase of organic foods.
 The study data were collected with unusual detail by looking at a grocery store’s copies of purchase receipts from shoppers in the store’s loyalty program.
 This allowed the researchers to track each shopper’s buying patterns over time.
 It also allowed them to determine if and when a shopper brought to the store their own reusable bag.
 The store gave a cash credit for this environmentally responsible action, so a record of it was included on the receipt.

 But there’s more to the story: When shoppers bought organic, they were more likely to add candy bars and cookies.
 Green actions also begot transgressions.
 The indulgences were mostly small purchases, not adding much to health threat for the shopper or to the transaction total for the retailer.
 Still, a whole bunch of small purchases over time can benefit your bottom line.